TotallyNotSuspiciousMC/season-7/wiki/loot_tables.md

 * The Husk now has a 20% chance (increases with looting) to drop 1 sand (also increases with looting).
 If the Husk is killed in a Badlands, Eroded Badlands, or Wooded Badlands biome, then it will drop red sand instead.

 * Iron Golems will only drop iron if they are built by a player.

-# Vanilla Tweaks

-The following loot table datapacks have been added from Vanilla Tweaks:

-* More Mob Heads
-* Player Head Drops